Joan of Lorraine: Production

 Ingrid Bergman was the star of the original production, playing both Joan and Mary Grey, the fictional star actress who portrays her.
 Other notable actors who appeared in this production were Joseph Wiseman, Romney Brent and Sam Wanamaker.

 Awards

 Ingrid Bergman won a Tony Award for this performance — one of the first such awards ever given.

 Adaptation

 In 1948, an adaptation of Joan of Lorraine was filmed in Technicolor as Joan of Arc.
 This film also starred Ingrid Bergman, but it did not use the play-within-a-play framework.
 Instead, it made the story a straightforward account of Joan's life, omitting the fictional acting company altogether.
+Notably, it became the first film to receive seven Academy Award nominations and still not receive a Best Picture nomination.

 Anderson's dialogue for the story of Joan was not only retained, but, in collaboration with Andrew Solt, expanded with additional scenes involving historical characters who do not appear in the original play.
 For her performance, Ingrid Bergman was nominated for an Academy Award, but lost out to Jane Wyman in Johnny Belinda.